KOSAdm684/Game_OpenGL/README.md

 # Game_OpenGL
-Main program with Shader class\n
+Main program with Shader class <br />
 For compile and working with that, you need install glew and glfw library